sabynn/dicoding-flutter-beginner-class/korean_alphabet/README.md

 # Learn Korean Alphabet
-An app for learning korean alphabet (hangul) with korean boygroups and korean dramas as example This is my submission for [Flutter Beginner Class](https://www.dicoding.com/academies/159) at Dicoding Academy
+An app for learning korean alphabet (hangul) with korean boygroups and korean dramas as example<br />
+This is my submission for [Flutter Beginner Class](https://www.dicoding.com/academies/159) at Dicoding Academy

 **Warning!** Only use this repository for study reference.
 Don't do plagiarism